Guide to Cinemas In Essex: from Big Chains to Independent Cinemas

 Independent and Small Chain Cinemas in Essex

 The Century Cinema in Clacton has 2 screens (1 with 462 seats, the other with 97 seats).
 The nearest pay and display car park is off Wellesley Road, the car park next to the cinema belongs to Buzz Bingo.
-Tickets are £5.45 when purchased online or over the phone or £5.00 when purchased at the cinema.
+Tickets are £5.45 when purchased online or over the phone (this includes a booking fee) or £5.00 when purchased at the cinema.
 The cinema dates from 1936 when it was one huge auditorium and it was divided into the bingo hall and 2 screens in 1967.

 No dedicated car park so look for street parking or the High Street car park.

-Curzon cinema in Colchester has 3 screens and a total of 311 seats.
+Curzon cinema in Colchester has 3 screens ranging between 139 and 56 seats.
 They claim to show "best of quality mainstream including family films, independent gems and events."

-All screens are wheelchair accessible and audio description and hearing assist headsets are available on request.
+All screens have a wheelchair accessible space and audio description and hearing assist headsets are available on request.
 The nearest car park is Priory Street.

 A 5 screen cinema where you can get food delivered to your seat (before the film starts).
 They show a combination of mainstream, independent and classic films as well as holding special events, launches and a diverse calendar of live satellite broadcasts.
 They have baby club and toddler club screenings.